merchise-autrement/xopgi.mail_threads/README.rst

    `query`.

-``deliver(obj, cr, uid, message, data, context=None)``
+``deliver(self, obj, message, data)``

    Deliver the message if possible.

    Return False to indicate the message was not sent.

-   .. note:: Before 3.0 False would indicate to fallback to OpenERP's default.
+   .. note:: Before 3.0 ``False`` would indicate to fallback to OpenERP's
+      default.
 This is no longer true.
 We will only fallback if the transport fails with an exception other than ``MailDeliveryException``.

    Inside this method you may call the ``send_email`` method of the ``ir.mail_server`` object and the current transport won't be re-elected but